ratwolfzero/hopalong_python/README.md

 The program leverages the Numba JIT just-in-time compilation for performance optimization.
 This avoids the overhead of Python's interpreter, providing a significant speedup over standard Python loops.

-### Straightforward Loops and Direct Iteration
+### Two-Pass approach, Straightforward Loops and Direct Iteration

+The two-pass approach involves sequential processing using simple loops with direct iterazion, ensuring optimal memory efficiency and stable performance.
-This straightforward structure optimizes JIT compilation, allowing for efficient translation into machine code and minimizing overhead from complex control flows.
+This straightforward structure also optimizes JIT compilation, allowing for efficient translation into machine code and minimizing overhead from complex control flows.

 ### Dummy Calls